Starbucks Pink Drink Recipe

 Just three ingredients and you can make this drink yourself!

-- Starbuck’s Very Berry Hibiscus VIA Instant Refreshers packets
+- Starbucks Very Berry Hibiscus VIA Instant Refreshers Packets (Available at Amazon)

 - Just add your packet of Very Berry Hibiscus to 1/4 cup of warm water, stir to dissolve.

 - Add the ice and dehydrated strawberries (optional).